mjpernot/rabbitmq-lib/README.md

 # Classification (U)

 # Description:
   This project consists of a number of Python files that are common function libraries and classes for connecting to and operating in a RabbitMQ system.
-These programs are not standalone programs, but are installed in another project to support those programs.

 ###  This README file is broken down into the following sections: